Adam1302/Countdown/README.md

-# Front-End-Projects
+# 1: Counter
-Projects made using HTML+CSS+JavaScript
+Project made using HTML+CSS+JavaScript

 These are some projects I made after learning HTML, CSS, and JavaScript.
 Some of these projects are basic and do one or two things, while others are more comprehensive and incorporate multiple functionalities.